Komodo (island): History

 The earliest stories (among Westerners) of a dragon-like animal existing in the region circulated widely and attracted considerable attention.
 But no Westerner visited the island to check the story until official interest was sparked in the early 1910s by stories from Dutch sailors based in Flores in East Nusa Tenggara about a mysterious creature.
 The creature was allegedly a dragon which inhabited a small island in the Lesser Sunda Islands (the main island of which is Flores).

-The Dutch sailors reported that the creature measured up to seven metres (twenty-three feet) in length with a large body and mouth which constantly breathed fire.
-It burnt them and so they could not continue the investigation.
-It was believed then that the odd creature could fly.
-Hearing the reports, Lieutenant Steyn van Hensbroek, an official of the Dutch Colonial Administration in Flores, planned a trip to Komodo Island to continue the search himself.
-He armed himself, and accompanied by a team of soldiers, he landed on the island.
+Hearing the reports, Lieutenant Steyn van Hensbroek, an official of the Dutch Colonial Administration in Flores, planned a trip to Komodo Island to continue the search.
+He armed himself, and accompanied by a team of soldiers, landed on the island.
 After a few days, Hensbroek managed to kill one of the lizards to investigate.

-Van Hensbroek took the dragon to headquarters where measurements were taken.
-It was approximately 2.1 metres (6.9 feet) long, with a shape very similar to that of a lizard.
-More samples were then photographed by Peter A. Ouwens, the Director of the Zoological Museum and Botanical Gardens in Bogor, Java.
-The records that Ouwens made are the first reliable documentation of details about what is now called the Komodo dragon (or Komodo monitor).

-Ouwens was keen to obtain additional samples.
-He recruited hunters who killed two dragons measuring 3.1 metres and 3.35 metres as well as capturing two pups, each measuring less than one metre.
-Ouwens carried out studies on the samples and concluded that the Komodo dragon was not a flame-thrower but was a type of monitor lizard.
-Research results were published in 1912.
-Ouwens named the giant lizard Varanus komodoensis.
-Realizing the significance of the dragons on Komodo Island as an endangered species, the Dutch government issued a regulation on the protection of the lizards on Komodo Island in 1915.
+Realising the significance of the dragons on Komodo Island as an endangered species, the Dutch government issued a regulation on the protection of the lizards on Komodo Island in 1915.

-In 1926, W. Douglas Burden, F.J.
-Defoisse, and Emmett Reid Dunn collected specimens for the American Museum of Natural History.
-Burden's chapter "The Komodo Dragon", in Look to the Wilderness, describes the expedition, the dragon's habitat and its behavior.

-The Komodo dragon became something of a living legend.
-In the decades since the Komodo was discovered, various scientific expeditions from a range of countries have carried out field research on the dragons on Komodo Island.
+In the decades since the Komodo became known to non-locals, various scientific expeditions from a range of countries have carried out field research on the dragons on Komodo Island.